 She clucked.
 “You poor thing.”
 I could hear her settle deeper into her chair.

 “Still,” I brightened a little for her sake, “as my mom would say, look for the silver lining.
 At least we had a reason to get out of the house.
 We weren’t shut in like yourself.”

 “Oh, your mom was right,” she said.
 “At least you see things first hand.
 All we have is the news and they’re no great shakes!
 I’m so chockablock full of anxiety!”

 “Well, I can’t tell you what to do,” I said. “but I think getting outside is helpful.
 Of course, I’m not a medical person.”

 “Oh!, why you most certainly are a medical person!
 Just look at what you’re doing!
 The responsibility!
+You’re at the heart of the building, directing calls from who knows where.
 Why, you never know who might call you next.
-A person, for instance, might be picking up the phone at this very instant with some sort of emergency, bypassing 911 altogether, in the way people surely do.”
+A person, for instance, might be picking up the phone at this very instant with some sort of emergency, bypassing 911 altogether, in the way people do.”

-“That very thing just happened yesterday when I was still in training.
-I probably shouldn’t share, but after all we…a young man called.
+“That very thing just happened yesterday when I was still in training.”
+She offered another cluck.
+“A young man called.
 Well, I think he was young, I have to make assumptions because it’s all over the telephone.”

 “This is true.
 I mean look at me.
 I said I was a retiree.
 All you have to go on is my word.
 I could be any age, really.”